-- When installing on the wall, the top edge of Smoke Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the wall/ceiling line.
-When installing on the ceiling, place the Alarm as close to the center as possible - In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet.
-See "Avoiding Dead Air Spaces" for more information
+When installing on the wall, the top edge of Smoke Alarms should be placed between 4 inches.
+(102 mm) and 12 inches (305 mm) from the wall/ceiling line.

-NOTE: For any location, make sure no door or other obstruction could keep carbon monoxide or smoke from reaching the Alarm
+When installing on the ceiling, place the Alarm as close to the center as possible.
+In either case, install at least 4 inches (102 mm) from where the wall and ceiling meet NOTE: For any location, make sure no door or other obstruction could keep carbon monoxide or smoke

-WHERE NOT TO INSTALL THIS ALARM FOR BEST PERFORMANCE.
-IT IS RECOMMENDED YOU AVOID INSTALLING SMOKE/CO ALARMS IN THESE AREAS:
+WHERE NOT TO INSTALL THIS ALARM FOR BEST PERFORMANCE, IT IS RECOMMENDED YOU AVOID INSTALLING SMOKE/CO ALARMS IN THESE AREAS:

 - In garages, furnace rooms, crawl spaces and unfinished attics.
-Avoid extremely dusty, dirty or greasy areas. - Where combustion particles are produced.
+Avoid extremely dusty, dirty - or greasy areas.

+Where combustion particles are produced.
 Combustion particles form when something burns.
-Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms, Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
-In areas where a 20-foot (6 meter) distance is not possible - in modular, mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
-The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-but source, and thus reduce "unwanted" Alarms.
-Unwanted Alarms can occur if a Smoke Alarm is placed directly next to a fuelurning source.
-Ventilate these areas as much as possible. - .
-Within 5 feet (1.5 meters) of any cooking appliance.
+Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms.
+Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
+In areas where a 20-foot (6 meter) distance is not possible - in modular mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
+The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" Alarms.
+Unwanted Alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source.
+Ventilate these areas as much as possible. - Within 5 feet (1.5 meters) of any cooking appliance.
 In air streams near kitchens.
-Air currents can draw cooking smoke into the smoke sensor and cause unwanted Alarms.

-In extremely humid areas.
-This Alarm should be at least 10 feet (3 meters) from a shower, sauna, humidifier, vaporizer, - dishwasher, laundry room, utility room, or other source of high humidity. - In direct sunlight. - In turbulent air, like near ceiling fans or open windows.
-Blowing air may prevent CO or smoke from reaching the sensors.
-In areas where temperature is colder than 40° F (4.4° C) or hotter than 100°F (37.8° C).
-These areas include non-air conditioned - crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings, porches, and garages. - In insect infested areas, Insects can clog the openings to the sensing chamber. - · Less than 12 inches (305 mm) away from fluorescent lights.
-Electrical "noise" can interfere with the sensor · In "dead air" spaces.
+Air currents can draw cooking smoke into the smoke sensor and cause unwanted Alarms. - In extremely humid areas.
+This Alarm should be at least 10 feet (3 meters) from a shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room, or other source of high humidity.
+In direct sunlight. - In turbulent air, like near ceiling fans or open windows.
+Blowing air may prevent CO or smoke from reaching the sensors. • In areas where temperature is colder than 40° F (4.4° C) or hotter than 100° F (37.8° C).
+These - areas include non-airconditioned crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings, porches, and garages. - In insect infested areas.
+Insects can clog the openings to the sensing chamber.

+Less than 12 inches (305 mm) away from fluorescent lights.
+Electrical "noise" can interfere